-NOTE II: A temporary runner may be used for the pitcher if he/she is on base with two (2) out and is using removable protective equipment as defined in Rule 3, Section 7.
+NOTE II: A temporary runner must be used for the pitcher if he/she is on base with two (2) out and is using removable protective equipment as defined in Rule 3, Section 7.
+At a minimum this protective equipment must include a mask.
 This rule only applies to the pitcher if he/she was the pitcher at the end of the previous inning or was declared to be the starting pitcher to the home plate umpire if this is the top of the first inning.

 - a.
-The temporary runner may be any available player of the same gender as the pitcher that is on the team's roster - b.
-Once a pitcher uses a temporary runner, he/she MUST continue to use a runner for the remainder of the game - c.
-Once a pitcher refuses to use a temporary runner, he/she MAY NOT use a temporary runner for the remainder of that game - d.
+The temporary runner may be any available player of the same gender as the pitcher on the team's roster. - b.
 A temporary runner will not be counted as a courtesy runner, if in use.